12 Months, 30 Credits

 Environmental sustainability means satisfying today's ecological needs without compromising the ability to meet tomorrow's needs.
 This course will examine how firms can use sustainable practices, such as pollution prevention and green design, and still be successful in a competitive marketplace.
 The course will look at the concept of environmental sustainability and the current state of social and political pressures for more sustainable business practices.
 It will also explore successful sustainable business strategies, and the management processes needed to support them.

-Managing of Innovation in Products and Services
+Managing of Innovation

 This course addresses the management of innovation, sustainable technology, and the importance of technology-based innovation for the growth of the global products and services industries.
 The course integrates three major themes: (1) leading-edge concepts in innovation, (2) the role of technology in creating global competitive advance in both product-based and services-based industries, and (3) the responsibility of businesses related to sustainability.
 The importance of digital technology as an enabler of innovative services is covered throughout the course. (completion of four graduate business courses)